-October 9 and is commonly called “The Tootsie Roll Drive.”
+October 8 and is commonly called “The Tootsie Roll Drive.”
 You can find Knights on street intersections across the entire state of Missouri.
 You’ll find them in front of Dierbergs, Walmart, Save-a-Lot and many other stores as well as street corners.
 They all will be wearing bright yellow vests, passing out Tootsie Rolls and collecting donations to help children with special needs.
-And if you miss them there, you can support them here by making your gift by clicking on the Tootsie Roll above.
+And if you miss them there, you can support them here by making your gift online closer to the drive.

 In 1981, the Knights Center was the first center in the region dedicated to children with intellectual developmental disorders, and in 2007 was designated as a Missouri Center for Autism by the Department of Mental Health.